mcmullinboy15/flash-multiple-esp-devices/README.md

 ## Requirements
   + For Python Requirements check the [requirements.txt](requirements.txt)

-## esptool.py - Modifications
-  + Added a return_array to get the esp Object from esptool.py
-  + Added the attribute MAC_ADDRESS to the esp Object that is returned

 ## Setup Steps
 ##### Step 1: Install Python dependencies
 + pip install -r requirements.txt